ric2b/Vivaldi-browser/chromium/docs/website/site/administrators/certificate-management-extension-api-on-chrome-os/index.md

     * be part of the extension itself, which prevents reuse of the extension with other configurations,
-    * be part of the Client Enrollment URL that is opened by Chrome OS (see previous step),
+    * be part of the Client Enrollment URL that is opened by ChromeOS (see previous step),
     * be pushed through [policy for extensions](https://developer.chrome.com/extensions/manifest/storage), which